Qualified surveyors covering Hatherleigh and the north Devon countryside

 Peak Price (2022)

 EX21 covers Hatherleigh and a broad sweep of rural north Devon villages and hamlets.
-It is overwhelmingly a detached property market - the most commonly sold type over the past year - reflecting the scattered settlement pattern of a farming landscape with few large urban concentrations.
+It is overwhelmingly a detached property market, the most commonly sold type over the past year, which reflects the scattered settlement pattern of a farming landscape with few large urban concentrations.
 Detached properties average £384,896, while semi-detached homes in the main settlements average £295,364.
 Terraced properties, concentrated in Hatherleigh's town centre, average £218,083.

-The EX21 market has experienced notable price softening since the 2022 peak of £428,821.
+The EX21 market has seen notable price softening since the 2022 peak of £428,821.
 Overall prices were 2% down on the previous year, and values across the postcode sit 21% below the market high.
-This correction reflects the broader national picture of higher mortgage rates dampening buyer demand, but it does create genuine opportunity for buyers with strong positions - particularly those who can demonstrate certainty of transaction.
+That correction mirrors the wider national picture of higher mortgage rates dampening buyer demand, but it does open up real opportunity for buyers in a strong position, especially those who can show certainty of transaction.

-In a low-transaction rural market, the properties that come to market can attract interest quickly, particularly if priced competitively.
-This creates pressure for buyers to make decisions rapidly.
-Having a survey commissioned and completed promptly can protect you in these situations - enabling you to confirm your offer on solid factual ground rather than proceeding on optimism.
+In a low-transaction rural market, the homes that do come to market can draw interest quickly, particularly when they are priced well.
+Buyers then feel the pressure to decide fast.
+A survey commissioned and completed promptly helps in that moment, giving you solid facts to lean on rather than optimism.

 North Devon has one of the most distinctive traditional building stocks in England.
-Properties in and around EX21 include characterful stone and cob cottages, farmhouses with rubble stone walls, Victorian brick terraces in Hatherleigh, and post-war housing developments that brought more standardised construction to the area.
-Each of these property types presents specific inspection challenges that our surveyors are trained to assess.
+Around EX21 you will find characterful stone and cob cottages, farmhouses with rubble stone walls, Victorian brick terraces in Hatherleigh, and post-war housing developments that brought more standardised construction to the area.
+Each property type brings its own inspection issues, and our surveyors are trained to assess them.

-Cob construction - walls built from compacted subsoil, straw, and water - is particularly common in Devon and requires specific knowledge to survey correctly.
-Cob walls perform well when maintained properly but can suffer catastrophic moisture-related damage if render is allowed to crack and water penetrates the wall fabric.
-Our inspectors know how to identify the signs of compromised cob - bulging, cracking at key stress points, render delamination - and will rate these clearly in the survey report.
+Cob construction, walls built from compacted subsoil, straw, and water, is especially common in Devon and needs specific knowledge to survey properly.
+When it is maintained well, cob performs well, but if render cracks and moisture gets into the wall fabric, the damage can be severe.
+Our inspectors know the signs of compromised cob, bulging, cracking at key stress points, render delamination, and they record these clearly in the survey report.

-Stone construction is similarly common across EX21's older properties.
-Granite, sandstone, and local slate are all represented in the area's building history.
-Stone walls built with lime mortar are designed to flex and breathe; modern cement repointing can trap moisture and cause serious damage over time.
-Our assessors check mortar condition carefully and flag any areas where inappropriate repairs appear to have been carried out.
+Stone construction is just as familiar across EX21's older properties.
+Granite, sandstone, and local slate all appear in the area's building history.
+Stone walls built with lime mortar are meant to flex and breathe, while modern cement repointing can trap moisture and cause serious damage over time.
+Our assessors check mortar condition closely and flag any areas where unsuitable repairs seem to have been carried out.

-Drawing on our surveying experience across north Devon's rural housing stock, certain defects appear consistently across EX21 properties.
-Damp - in all its forms - is the most common finding.
-Rural properties are particularly susceptible to moisture-related problems because of their age, their traditional breathable construction, and the high rainfall that characterises the Devon countryside.
-Penetrating damp through aging render or failed pointing, rising damp at ground level, and condensation in rooms with poor ventilation all feature regularly in EX21 survey reports.
+From our surveying work across north Devon's rural housing stock, certain defects turn up again and again in EX21 properties.
+Damp, in all its forms, is the most common finding.
+Rural homes are especially vulnerable because of their age, their traditional breathable construction, and the high rainfall that characterises the Devon countryside.
+Penetrating damp through aging render or failed pointing, rising damp at ground level, and condensation in rooms with poor ventilation all appear regularly in EX21 survey reports.

-Roof condition is the second most frequent area of concern.
+Roof condition is the second most frequent concern.
 Many EX21 properties have natural slate roofs that are decades or centuries old.
-Individual slates slip and crack over time, flashings at chimney stacks and valley gutters deteriorate, and in some older properties the underlying roof structure itself shows signs of sagging or spread.
-Getting into the roof space - which our surveyors do wherever safe access is available - often reveals defects not visible from outside.
+Individual slates slip and crack over time, flashings at chimney stacks and valley gutters deteriorate, and in some older properties the roof structure itself begins to sag or spread.
+Getting into the roof space, which our surveyors do wherever safe access is available, often reveals defects not visible from outside.

-Timber defects are a third consistent finding.
+Timber defects are another consistent finding.
 Woodworm is widespread in properties with untreated roof and floor timbers.
-Wet rot affects timber in contact with moisture - around windows, external doors, and ground-floor timbers in buildings without an effective damp-proof course.
-Dry rot is less common but more serious when it does occur, capable of spreading through wall cavities and requiring extensive remediation.
-Our surveyors check all accessible timbers carefully and will recommend specialist timber and damp investigation wherever evidence suggests active infestation or decay.
+Wet rot affects timber in contact with moisture, around windows, external doors, and ground-floor timbers in buildings without an effective damp-proof course.
+Dry rot is less common but more serious when it does appear, because it can spread through wall cavities and require extensive remediation.
+Our surveyors check all accessible timbers carefully and will recommend specialist timber and damp investigation wherever there is evidence of active infestation or decay.

 Indicative figures based on survey findings across rural Devon properties with mixed age profiles.
 Higher rates than national average reflect prevalence of older traditional construction in EX21.

 Every Homemove Level 2 survey is carried out by a RICS-qualified chartered surveyor.
-We don't use unqualified assistants or sub-contract to unknown third parties.
-The inspector who signs your report is the same person who physically assessed the property and formed the professional opinion you're relying on.
+We do not use unqualified assistants or sub-contract to unknown third parties.
+The inspector who signs your report is the same person who physically assessed the property and formed the professional opinion you are relying on.

-The inspection typically takes two to four hours for a standard EX21 property, with larger detached houses and farmhouses at the upper end of this range.
-Our surveyors work methodically through the external elevations first, assessing roof, chimneys, walls, windows, and drainage.
-They then move through the interior, inspecting every room, checking for damp with a meter, assessing floor and ceiling conditions, and accessing the roof space wherever a safe hatch is available.
+The inspection usually takes two to four hours for a standard EX21 property, with larger detached houses and farmhouses at the upper end of that range.
+Our surveyors work methodically through the external elevations first, checking roof, chimneys, walls, windows, and drainage.
+They then move inside, inspect every room, check for damp with a meter, assess floor and ceiling conditions, and access the roof space wherever a safe hatch is available.
 Outbuildings and garages are included in the inspection.

 The completed report uses the RICS condition rating system throughout.
-Every element of the property receives a clear 1, 2, or 3 rating, with written description of any defects found.
-We also include a section on legal and regulatory matters - flagging where planning permission, building regulations, or warranties may be relevant - and a market commentary that references current EX21 sold prices to help contextualise the property's value.
+Every element of the property gets a clear 1, 2, or 3 rating, with a written description of any defects found.
+We also include a section on legal and regulatory matters, flagging where planning permission, building regulations, or warranties may be relevant, and a market commentary that references current EX21 sold prices to help set the property's value in context.

 A significant proportion of properties in the rural parts of EX21 are not connected to mains drainage.
-Septic tanks, cesspits, and modern package treatment plants are common, and their condition and capacity can significantly affect both the usability and value of a property.
+Septic tanks, cesspits, and modern package treatment plants are common, and their condition and capacity can make a real difference to both the usability and value of a property.
 A Level 2 survey notes the apparent drainage arrangement and will flag any visible defects, but it does not include specialist drainage testing.
-If you are buying a rural EX21 property with private drainage, we strongly recommend commissioning a separate drainage survey - particularly if the system appears old, undersized, or located close to watercourses where Environment Agency regulations apply.
-Similarly, older rural properties may rely on oil-fired heating, private water supplies, or aging electrical systems that warrant specialist investigation beyond the scope of the Level 2 survey.
+If you are buying a rural EX21 property with private drainage, we strongly recommend a separate drainage survey, particularly if the system appears old, undersized, or close to watercourses where Environment Agency regulations apply.
+Likewise, older rural properties may rely on oil-fired heating, private water supplies, or aging electrical systems that warrant specialist investigation beyond the scope of the Level 2 survey.

 Unsure which survey level your EX21 property needs?
 Our team will advise based on the property's age, type, and apparent condition - at no charge.